mickelson/attract/Layouts.md

 Member Functions:

+   * `set_custom_controls( caption_text, options_listbox )` - set custom
+     controls for display overlay menus such as the exit dialog, displays menu, etc.  The `caption_text` parameter is the FeText object that the overlay caption should be displayed in (i.e. "Exit Attract-Mode?").
+The `options_listbox` parameter is the FeListBox object that the overlay options should be listed in for user selection.
+   * `clear_custom_controls()` - clear any custom controls set previously with `set_custom_controls()`.
+This will result in the frontend using its built-in default menus instead for overlays.
    * `list_dialog( options, title, default_sel, cancel_sel )`
    * `list_dialog( options, title, default_sel )`
    * `list_dialog( options, title )`
-   * `list_dialog( options )` - The list_dialog function prompts the user with a
+   * `list_dialog( options )` - The list_dialog function prompts the user with
-     menu containing a list of options, returning the index of the selection.
+     a menu containing a list of options, returning the index of the selection.
      The `options` parameter is an array of strings that are the menu options to display in the list.
 The `title` parameter is a caption for the list.
      `default_sel` is the index of the entry to be selected initially (default is 0).  `cancel_sel` is the index to return if the user cancels (default is -1).
 The return value is the index selected by the user.
    * `edit_dialog( msg, text )` - Prompt the user to input/edit text.
-The `msg`
+The
-     parameter is the prompt caption.  `text` is the initial text to be edited.
+     `msg` parameter is the prompt caption.  `text` is the initial text to be edited.
 The return value a the string of text as edited by the user.
    * `splash_message( msg, second_msg="" )` - immediately provide text feedback
      to the user.
 This could be useful during computationally-intensive operations.